ethz-adrl/towr/README.md

 The core algorithm [**_towr_**](towr) formulates the legged locomotion optimization problem using _ifopt_, which can then be solved with any solver.
 Therefore the dependencies of the core algorithm are:
   * [Eigen]: Library for linear algebra.
-  * [ifopt]: Eigen-based interface to Nonlinear Programming Solver such as Ipopt and Snopt.
+  * [ifopt]: Eigen-based interface to Nonlinear Programming solvers such as Ipopt and Snopt.
   * [Ipopt]: Or another supported NLP solver.

 The wrapper [**_towr_ros_**](towr_ros) allows to visualize the produced motions in _RVIZ_ using _xpp_.
 For this we require some ROS packages.
 We also provide an executable for interactive keyboard input to e.g. set desired goal positions, using ncurses.